-The Ohio State University Wexner Medical Center ENTs are ranked first in Ohio and sixth in the nation by U.S. News & World Report.
+The Ohio State University Wexner Medical Center ENTs are ranked first in Ohio and fourth in the nation by U.S. News & World Report.

 What's happening here is remarkable and beautiful.
 It's important and it matters.
 Joshua Fellows knows firsthand what it means.